Virginia Tech® home

 Facilities at the Moss Arts Center

-Located at the very crossroads of Virginia Tech and downtown Blacksburg, on the corner of Main Street and Alumni Mall, the Moss Arts Center shares space with the Institute for Creativity, Arts, and Technology (ICAT).
+Located at the very crossroads of Virginia Tech and downtown Blacksburg, on the corner of Main Street and Alumni Mall, the Center for the Arts shares space with the Institute for Creativity, Arts, and Technology (ICAT).

 The center’s 150,000-square-foot facility includes: